-Single duct with reheat - The Reheat Min Damper Position allows an increase of primary airflow across the terminal's ducted heating coil when the terminal is operating its local heat while the air source mode is Cool.
+Single duct with reheat - The Auxiliary Heat Min Airflow allows an increase of primary airflow across the terminal's ducted heating coil when the terminal operates its local heat.
 This provides the ability to lower the cooling minimum airflow limits while providing the necessary airflow when the terminal is heating to ensure design load conditions and electric heater minimum airflow.